General Terms and Conditions Pertaining to Parcel Forwarding and Management General Logistics Systems Czech Republic, s.r.o. for Entrepreneurs

 i) objects and documents convertible for cash, services or goods, e.g. payment cards, token money, tickets, lots, lottery tickets, securities, including shares, cheques, bills of exchange

 j) consignments containing personal identity documents and other IDs or documents, e.g. business documents, documents containing sensitive data etc. objects with sentimental value, unreplaceable objects as well as objects with low value whose loss or damage would however recall high harm,

 k) temperature-controlled goods,

-m) parcels addressed to the Addressee’s post-office box,
+m) consignments addressed to the Consignee’s post-office box,

 n) in the case of international consignments of goods subjected to consumption tax, for example alcoholic drinks and tobacco products,

 o) movables listed in the ADR Convention (international transport of hazardous goods on public roads) or IATA Convention (air transport of hazardous goods) as hazardous goods.
 In case of any questions or concerns, please contact customer service to obtain the current text of these conventions,